cordbleibaum/ArcDPS-Timer/Readme.md

 This addon aims to make speedrunning fractals more convenient by having an easy to use timer.

+## Contact
+For any errors, feature requests and questions, simply open a new issue here.

 ## Installation
 Make sure arcdps is installed.
 If arcdps is not installed, this plugin is simply not loaded and does nothing.
 Download the latest version from [github releases](https://github.com/cordbleibaum/ArcDPS-Timer/releases).